Peanut Butter Rice Krispie Blossoms are a homemade candy made with crunchy rice cereal, creamy peanut butter mixture, and a chocolate kiss candy.

 Add peanut butter and quickly stir until smooth and creamy.

-Add Rice Krispies and stir until completed incorporated with the peanut butter mixture.
+Add Rice Krispies and stir until completed, incorporating the peanut butter mixture.

-Quickly spoon mixture onto waxed paper and immediately press a Hershey's chocolate kiss in the center.
+Quickly spoon the mixture onto waxed paper and immediately press a Hershey's chocolate kiss in the center.

 Corey's treats look delightful.
 I would have to put them in the freezer and take them out one at a time-if not, I would eat them till they were gone.
 Nice!